TechnologyBrewery/habushu/README.md

 #### usePyenv ####

-If true then Habushu will delegate to `pyenv` for managing and (if needed) installing the specified version of Python.
-If false then it will look for the available Python installation on the PATH.
+If true, Habushu will delegate to `pyenv` for managing and (if needed) installing the specified version of Python.
+If false, Habushu will look for the desired version of Python on the `PATH`.
 If Python is not found or if the version does not match the configured `pythonVersion`, the build will fail.

 Default: `true`